-MacMurray is a lot of fun in the title role, ably supported by a cast including Tommy Kirk, Keenan Wynn and Leon Ames, although the central romance between MacMurray and huffy bride-to-be Nancy Olson gets a bit annoying in its repetitiveness.
+MacMurray is a lot of fun in the title role, although the central romance between MacMurray and huffy bride-to-be Nancy Olson gets a bit annoying in its repetitiveness.

-A sequel, Son of Flubber, followed in 1963, with a remake simply titled Flubber appearing in 1997 (starring Robin Williams).
+A sequel, Son of Flubber, followed in 1963.
+A remake – simply titled Flubber and starring Robin Williams – appeared in 1997.